“I’ve fallen behind on payments… does this mean I’ll have to surrender my house to the bank in Belleville?”

 Fortunately, you have options!

-If you wait until your home is foreclosed, it can have a devastating effect on your credit rating.
-One option to protect yourself is to work out an arrangement with the loan company called a “deed in lieu of foreclosure”.
+Delaying until your home is foreclosed upon can result in a significant negative impact on your credit score.
+One means of safeguarding yourself is to negotiate an agreement with your lender called a “deed in lieu of foreclosure.”

 I want to avoid giving my house back to the bank in Belleville!

 Why do individuals opt to sell their property instead of undergoing foreclosure?
 (After all, they’ll still be displaced from their home.)